PrestaShop/docs/modules/creation/adding-configuration-page-modern.md

 use PrestaShop\PrestaShop\Core\Form\FormDataProviderInterface;

 /**
- * Provider ir responsible for providing form data, in this case it's as simple as using configuration to do that *
+ * Provider is responsible for providing form data, in this case, it is returned from the configuration component *
  * Class DemoConfigurationTextFormDataProvider
  */